 Device state claims

-IT pros can create central access policies based on claims, ensuring an organization-wide safety net compliance policy.
-Further, they can use Windows Server 8 claims-based access control (CBAC) to apply conditional expressions to claims, which creates information walls based on user roles, department, country, data sensitivity, and device health.
+IT pros can create central access policies based on claims, ensuring an organization-wide, safety-net compliance policy.
+They can use Windows Server 8 claims-based access control (CBAC) to apply conditional expressions to claims, which creates information walls based on user roles, department, country, data sensitivity, and device health.

-With CBAC, access to files is automatically provisioned based on role (user claims), data classification (resource attributes), and machine (device state).
-Owners of sensitive data can require users to log on with smart cards, require that BitLocker is enabled on the machine, and DSAP has issued a health claim of "Not Determined as Compromised".
+With CBAC, access to files is automatically provisioned based on role (user claims), data classification (resource attributes), and PC (device state).
+Owners of sensitive data can require users to log on with smart cards, require that BitLocker is enabled on the PC, and DSAP has issued a health claim of "Not Determined as Compromised."
 These are just a few device state claims available in Windows 8.

 DirectAccess server scalability